 Understanding where to begin with AI (which tools and applications can best help you?) and cyber security (what are your biggest vulnerabilities?) is often the biggest headache.
 Tapping into the knowledge and experience of industry-leading professionals will give you invaluable help in shaping your strategy and prioritising the most critical measures.

 As always, GM Business Growth Hub’s Innovation team is here to provide practical steps to help you overcome the challenges.
-We’ve teamed up with AI and cyber security specialists from global consulting firm EY for a series of workshops tailored specifically to the needs of SMEs in Greater Manchester.
+We’ve teamed up with AI and cyber security specialists from global consulting firm EY for a workshop tailored specifically to the needs of SMEs in Greater Manchester.

 These are your opportunities to benefit from internationally recognised expertise for no fee.
 Bookmark our Innovation Events page and sign up for our monthly newsletter to make sure you don’t miss out.